SMG2S/BTIDG2/docs/btidg2.rst

 	- the generator must be as configurable as possible

-	- a ***converter***, allowing to convert a data file containing the brain infor- mation as we found it on the internet into an input file for our matrix generator.
+	- a ***converter***, allowing to convert a data file containing the brain information as we found it on the internet into an input file for our matrix generator.

 Motivation